 1. Put video calls on hold

-I don’t know about you but I am definitely over the video call thing by now.
+It seems as if virtual meetings and video calls have now become the norm – it’s practically a working way of life!
 I fully appreciate that they’ve been (and will continue to be) an anchor to keep people connected however face-to-face will always be my first love.
 But this isn’t just about the way we communicate in our personal lives.
 Many workplaces (including my own) are now fully remote so video calls are now a regular, if not daily, occurrence.

 Zoom fatigue IS real

 In her book, Solo: How to Work Alone (and Not Lose Your Mind), author, journalist and editor Rebecca Seal talks about how exhausting working from home can be and why.
 She specifically touches on communication and video calls in this podcast episode with Emma Gannon.
 What Rebecca said really struck a chord with me.
 She said (and I paraphrase):